-- Tips and Trends for Litigating Patent Cases in the Federal Courts
+- Tips and Trends: Litigating Patent Cases in the Federal Courts

 Confirmed speakers include:

-- Hon.
-Charles E. Bullock, Chief Administrative Law Judge, US International Trade Commission
+- Honorable Theodore R. Essex, Administrative Law Judge, US International Trade Commission

-- Hon.
-James D. Smith, Chief Administrative Patent Judge, US Patent and Trademark Office
+- Thomas L. Giannetti, Administrative Patent Judge, The United States Patent and Trademark Office

 - Edward Blocker, IP&S Manager Healthcare, Philips Intellectual Property & Standards

 - Adan Ayala, General Patent Counsel for Stanley Black & Decker